 Hypothesis testing is like a criminal trial.
-The basic "null" hypothesis is Innocent (called H0) and this is the hypothesis we want to test, compared to an "alternative" hypothesis, Guilty (called H1).
+The basic "null" hypothesis is Innocent (called H_0) and this is the hypothesis we want to test, compared to an "alternative" hypothesis, Guilty (called H_1).

-Innocence is initially assumed, and this hypothesis is only rejected, if enough evidence proves otherwise, i.e. that the probability of innocence is very small ("beyond reasonable doubt").
+Innocence ("negative") is initially assumed, and this hypothesis is only rejected, if enough evidence proves otherwise, i.e. that the probability of innocence is very small ("beyond reasonable doubt").

-Truly innocent Truly guilty (H 0 is true) (H 1 is true) Acquittal (Accept H 0) Right decision Wrong decision Type II error Conviction (Reject H 0) Wrong decision Type I error Right decision
+Truly innocent (H 0 is true) Truly guilty (H 1 is true) Acquittal (Accept H 0) Right decision True Negative (TN) Wrong decision False Negative (FN) Conviction (Reject H 0) Wrong decision False Positive (FP) Right decision True Positive (TP)